RivaD2/personal/vanilla-to-react-features/README.md

   - All server side additions for user schema and model and validation are located here:[User-Validation](https://github.com/advanced-javascript-Riva/api-server-/pull/8)
 - Express validator for server-side data validation

+**For this mini project, I just show a console log with the response of the form validation as well as render the success message**

 ### Process for Form

 **What pieces make up a Form?**